unocss/unocss/README.md

 - [@unocss/preset-attributify](./packages/preset-attributify) - Provides [Attributify Mode](#attributify-mode) to other presets and rules.
 - [@unocss/preset-wind](./presets/preset-wind) - [WIP] Rules that compatible with Tailwind and Windi CSS.

-To set preset to your project:
+To set presets to your project:

 ```ts
 // vite.config.ts